vrcAlbert/documentation-api/source/javascript/$container/nosMedia.rst

 			}
 		});

+	.. seealso:: :ref:`php/renderers/media`.

 nosMediaVisualise
 #################

 .. js:function:: $.nosMediaVisualise(media)

-	Display a media, in a popup for images or in a new browser window for others.
+	Displays a media, in a popup for images or in a new browser window for other documents (like PDF).

 	:param JSON media: Media parameters